artpat96/Data_Lake/README.md

 * Using Glue to perform ETL Job to convert files into ORC format (conversion to column format for increased efficiency of relevant queries)
 * Analyzing data from S3 using AWS Athena
 * Creating a connection from AWS S3 to Snowflake
-* Creating DWH in Snowflake and insert there data from our S3 folder
+* Creating DWH in Snowflake and insert there data from our S3 folder (copied to sql file and uploaded into repository)
 * Creating a connection from Athena to PowerBI and visualisation of analyzed data